 109. Elizabeth Magill, Congressional Control Over Agency Rulemaking: The Nutrition Labeling and Education Act's Hammer Provisions, 50 FOOD AND DRUG L. J. 150, 158-59 (1995).
+110. Id. at 154 (1995).

-One possible solution is so-called "hammer provisions," or selfexecuting statutory clauses that 'penalize' agencies or impose some other substantive rule if the agency fails to act before the deadline.
-110 The 1984 Hazardous Solid Waste Amendments (HSWA) to the Resource Conservation and Recovery Act (RCRA) present a paradigmatic example: The statute creates various "default" rules that become effective on a given date, unless the EPA Administrator makes rules providing otherwise by that date.
-111 By setting a default rule that the agency might deem too harsh or too lenient, Congress can nudge the agency to regulate in a different way.
+Administrator makes rules providing otherwise by that date.
+By setting a default rule that the agency might deem too harsh or too lenient, Congress can nudge the agency to regulate in a different way.
 Such hammer provisions also avoid procedural challenges under the APA, as Congress has enacted the substantive rules later enforced against regulated parties.